 If your claim was denied or you were not awarded the benefits you deserve, you need an experienced attorney on your side.
 A workers’ compensation lawyer in Fresno can help you prepare the appropriate documents, file within the deadlines and represent your best interests in all legal proceedings.

 When you suffer a work-related injury or illness, you should consider seeking legal representation as soon as possible.
-A skilled attorney can help you manage every step of the workers’ compensation process and pursue the necessary compensation you deserve.
+A skilled work injury attorney can help you manage every step of the workers’ compensation process and pursue the necessary compensation you deserve.